drobilla/serd/README.md

 Serd
 ====

-Serd is a lightweight C library for RDF syntax which supports reading and writing [Turtle][], [TriG][], [NTriples][], and [NQuads][].
-Serd is suitable for performance-critical or resource-limited applications, such as serialising very large data sets or embedded systems.
+Serd is a lightweight C library for working with RDF data.

+Serd can be used by high-performance or resource-limited applications to read or write [Turtle][], [TriG][], [NTriples][], and [NQuads][].
+The included `serdi` tool can be used to efficiently process RDF documents in scripts or on the command-line.

 Features
 --------